Everett, Massachusetts

 Everett is a city in Middlesex County, Massachusetts, United States, directly north of Boston, bordering the neighborhood of Charlestown.
-The population was 49,075 at the time of the 2020 United States Census.
+The population was 49,075 at the time of the 2020 United States census.

 Everett was the last city in the United States to have a bicameral legislature, which was composed of a seven-member Board of Aldermen and an eighteen-member Common Council.
 On November 8, 2011, the voters approved a new City Charter that changed the City Council to a unicameral body with eleven members – six ward councilors and five councilors-at-large.
 The new City Council was elected during the 2013 City Election.

-History and Transportation
+History

 Everett was originally part of Charlestown, and later Malden.
 It separated from Malden in 1870.
+The community was named after Edward Everett, who served as U.S. Representative, U.S. Senator, the 15th Governor of Massachusetts, Minister to Great Britain, and United States Secretary of State.
+He also served as President of Harvard University.

-In 1892, Everett changed from a town to a city.
-On December 13, 1892, Alonzo H. Evans defeated George E. Smith to become Everett's first Mayor.
+In 1892, Everett was upgraded from a town to a city.
+On December 13, 1892, Alonzo H. Evans defeated George E. Smith to become Everett's first mayor.
 Landfill has expanded the Everett shoreline over the centuries.
 At some point between 1905 and 1912, it connected the mainland to what was formerly White Island in the Mystic River.
 The bridge of the Grand Junction Railroad was originally built using this island for part of the crossing.

-The city was named after Edward Everett, who served as U.S. Representative, U.S. Senator, the 15th Governor of Massachusetts, Minister to Great Britain, and United States Secretary of State.
-He also served as President of Harvard University.

-In 1971, Distrigas of Massachusetts began importing liquefied natural gas (LNG) at its Everett Marine Terminal in the Island End section of Everett.
-This terminal was the first of its kind in the country.